8-section treatment training for activists – January 2016.

 About this resource

-Subjects start from the basics: CD4, viral load, combination therapy and side effects, main opportunistic infections.
+We start from the basics: CD4 count, viral load, combination therapy (ART) and side effects, main opportunistic infections.
 There are modules on pregnancy and another on IV drug users and treatment.
 There is a module on clinical trials and research.

 This manual is designed for people with no previous knowledge of these subjects.